okany/easypython/README.md

 * test85 - deletes all nodes with duplicate numbers in a sorted linked list
 * test86 - merges two sorted linked lists
 * test87 - swaps all two adjacent nodes in a linked list and returns its head
+* test88 - partitions a linked list such that all nodes with a value less than X come before all nodes with value greater than or equal to X